 - Postpartum consultation after discharge

-- Private nursing/pumping rooms at University Hospital and Robert B. Green Campus
+- Private nursing/pumping rooms at the Women's & Children's Hospital and Robert B. Green Campus

-- Women, Infants and Children (WIC) peer counselors at University Hospital once a week for three hours to provide education on the benefits of breastfeeding.
+- Women, Infants and Children (WIC) peer counselors at the Women's & Children's Hospital once a week for three hours to provide education on the benefits of breastfeeding.
 You may be eligible to receive a free breast pump.

 Certified Lactation Consultants